 A big thank you to all who interviewed and applied this year, and to the faculty and staff who helped me find such a talented student pool.
 We’re going to have a lot of fun this summer!!

 Q: What is the Digital Humanities Summer Scholarship?

 The Digital Humanities Summer Scholarship (DHSS) is a competitive, six-week internship where students engage with Digital Humanities: learning digital tools, methodologies, and community practices in order to build a research project of their own design.
 They work independently and as a collective to understand and participate in rigorous original research.
-We are in our third year of the program.
+We are in our fourth year of the program.

 Q: Who runs this program?
 Where is it housed?

-This program, originally funded by a Mellon grant, is housed in Lafayette College’s Skillman Library and run by members of its Research and Instruction Department, with support from Digital Scholarship Services and many other members of our community.
+This program, originally funded by a Mellon grant, is currently funded by The Lafayette Libraries, and is housed in Lafayette College’s Skillman Library.
+The program is headed by Angela Perkins, Research and Instruction Librarian, and collaboratively run by members of its Research and Instruction Department, with support from Digital Scholarship Services and many other members of our community.

 Q: How are scholars selected?